 - To ensure that effective systems of risk management and internal control are in place to support the Corporate Governance of the Council. - Take a leading role in identifying and managing the risks and opportunities to the Council and to set the example and standards for all staff.
-Advise the Executive and Council on the risk management framework, policy, strategy and processes. - Advise on the management of strategic and other significant risks. - Ensure that the Policy and Strategy are communicated, understood and implemented by all Members, managers and staff-and fully embedded in the Council's service planning and monitoring processes. - Identify, analyse and profile high-level corporate and cross-cutting risks on a regular basis as outlined in the monitoring process.
-Refer key corporate and service specific operational risks to the Service Managers Group for action. - To report to Members on the management of strategic risks. - Ensure that appropriate risk management skills training and awareness is provided to Members and appropriate staff.
+Advise the Executive and Council on the risk management framework, policy, strategy and processes. - Advise on the management of strategic and other significant risks. - Ensure that the Policy and Strategy are communicated, understood and implemented by all Members, managers and staff. - To report to Members on the management of strategic risks. - To ensure that the risk management process is part of all major projects, partnerships and change management initiatives.